ryotat/talks.tokyo/README.md

 TODOs
 -----
+* Do not shouw canceled talks in users' profile page.
 * <del>Replace map with jQuery.each to support IE8.</del>
 * <del>Keep nav bar at the top.</del>
 * Special message.